 A big problem for tax lien investors is not following through on the investment when they see the opportunity to foreclose.
 Even worse is not realizing another investor is coming in and scooping up the following year’s lien and taking a foreclosure position away from you.

-Investing in tax liens in Washington DC and North Carolina is a real business.
+Investing in tax liens in Charlotte is a real business.
 It is not a hobby.
 Be organized so you can make money and have really fun hobbies, like traveling to Greece and learning to scuba dive.

 Have an Accountability Partner